Arsenal21/easy-https-redirection/https-redirection/readme.txt

 1. Upload `https-redirection` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Plugin settings are located in 'Settings', 'HTTPS Redirection'.
+3. The plugin settings can be found in the left-hand menu of the Admin Dashboard under 'Easy HTTPS & SSL'.

 == Frequently Asked Questions ==